reset4ll/LSPconfig-cloneovim/Comparison-to-other-LSP-ecosystems-(CoC,-vim-lsp,-etc.).md

 All clients are terrific and have amazing communities of contributors.
 Reasons you may choose the neovim's built-in language server client:

 * It's very extensible
-      ** all UI elements and behavior can be styled to your liking by overriding a handler in your init.vim/init.lua
+  * all UI elements and behavior can be styled to your liking by overriding a handler in your init.vim/init.lua
 * It's built into neovim
 * Lua is a nice language to work in
 * LuaJIT is an extremely fast tracing interpreter
 * The client leverages libuv's event loop for fast asynchronous communication
 * You can mix and match snippets, auto-pairs, and auto-completion plugins
+* There are no dependencies for running the built-in client
+  * many servers are written in javasript and will require node.js

-Reasons you might prefer CoC.nvim
+Reasons you might prefer CoC.nvim:

 * CoC.nvim manages it's own plugins (snippets, fuzzy searchers, lists)
+  * the built-in client does not need to be installed
+  * users will typically install lspconfig + an autocomplete extension + a snippets extension via their choice of package manager
+* CoC.nvim is an older, more established plugin
 * CoC.nvim uses a fork of vscode's tsserver extension for typescript/javascript
   * tsserver does not implement the LSP specification yet (there are plans to do so)
   * the vscode extension uses it's own custom interface to tsserver
   * nvim-lspconfig provides support for the theia-IDE [https://github.com/theia-ide/typescript-language-server] wrapper around tsserver
   * For now, CoC.nvim will provide a closer experience to vscode's typescript extension than nvim-lspconfig + theia + null-ls
 * CoC provides functionality that is unrelated to language server support (coc-explorer, coc-pairs, coc-lists)
-    * CoC.nvim has a dedicated plugin (and maintainer) per language ** nvim-lspconfig supports a large number of language servers, but doesn't implement off-spec functionality like CoC does for each one
+* CoC.nvim has a dedicated plugin (and maintainer) per language
+  * nvim-lspconfig supports a large number of language servers, but doesn't implement off-spec functionality like CoC does for each one
-      ** there are an increasing number of plugins built around the built-in LSC (nvim-jdtls, nvim-metals, flutter-tools.nvim)
+  * there are an increasing number of plugins built around the built-in LSC (nvim-jdtls, nvim-metals, flutter-tools.nvim)